 MISSION – The Black Bear Mentor Program provides area youth with the opportunity to develop assets needed to thrive by building safe, healthy relationships with trained, committed college student volunteers.
-UMaine students are matched with a student in grades 3-8 in the local community and meet once a week.
+UMaine students are matched with a student in grades 3-8 in the local community and communicate at least once a week.

 VISION – University of Maine students have increased civic commitment and local youth have increased commitment to school and seek post-secondary education and training.

 We are running a fully virtual program this year!
 Matches communicate virtually with each other at least once a week from October through April.
 The program takes place on your schedule, as a mentor you are committing to communicating with your mentee for approximately an hour each week.
 If you are interested in making a difference in the life of a child and becoming a Black Bear Mentor Contact Hannah Rose (581-1786) with questions.

 The Black Bear Mentor Program serves the following sitesOld Town Elementary School Leonard Middle School, Old Town Lewis Libby School, Milford Old Town Recreation Department In 2010 the Black Bear Mentor Program entered in a partnership with Big Brothers Big Sisters of Mid-Maine.
 BBBSMM expanded their service area to include Penobscot County, and they provide training and administrative guidance as well as match support to our program.
 To learn more about the BBBSMM program, visit their website.

 How do I become a Black Bear Mentor?

 - Fill out the Black Bear Mentor Application (accepted in September only)

 - Zoom in for an Interview

 - Complete the screening process

 Prior to acceptance in the program, UMaine students complete a screening process which meets the requirements of the local schools and our community partners.